maciejg-git/litewind-alpine-documentation/documentation/dropdown.md

 ### Dropdown menu

-Dropdown is a generic component that can contain any kind of content.
-To build standard menu add `data-role="menu"` prop and `x-bind="menuItem"` to the menu item elements.
-These will set required ARIA attributes and enable keyboard navigation.
+Dropdown is a generic component that can contain any type of content.
+To build a standard menu, add the `data-role="menu"` prop and `x-bind="menuItem"` to the menu item elements.
+These will set the required ARIA attributes and enable keyboard navigation.

 {% render "example.liquid" example: "examples/dropdown-menu.html", tabs: examples.dropdownMenu %}